 The Continuing Contract Teachers graphs below show that Thomas E. Kerns has an increase in retention rate of teachers.
 Thomas E. Kerns had several new teachers who have obtain continuing contract status.
-The percentage of Teachers Returning from Previous Year increased by 6%
+The shift in Teachers Returning from Previous Year are related to moves, or retirements.